gguhfhu7-sketch/SubGame-Lab/README.md

 The application uses `POST /chat/completions`, a `messages` array, and `Authorization: Bearer ...`.
 The model must be able to return the requested JSON translation structure.
 The endpoint suffix is appended automatically when the supplied URL does not already end in `/chat/completions`.

-**Compatibility, not a provider lock-in:** OpenAI-compatible endpoints from services such as OpenAI, OpenRouter, Groq, DeepSeek, Together, or another API supplier may be usable when they meet this contract.
+**Compatibility, not a provider lock-in:** compatible text-generation API from services such as OpenRouter, Groq, DeepSeek, Together, or another API supplier may be usable when they meet this contract.
 These names are examples, not a tested compatibility matrix.
 An arbitrary API key alone is not sufficient: the URL, authentication scheme, endpoint, and model must match.

 **Important limits:**

 - No Gemini key is required for text translation or quality review through a configured Custom Provider.
 Gemini audio transcription and the Gemini streaming path are separate features; Custom Provider does not automatically replace them.
 - Standard Custom Provider translation is batch-based.
 Selecting the app's Gemini Live Stream option with a custom provider falls back to standard custom translation.
 - This version blocks local/private/metadata destinations in Custom Provider validation.
-A localhost Ollama or LM Studio URL will not work unchanged, even when its API is OpenAI-compatible.
+A localhost Ollama or LM Studio URL will not work unchanged, even when its API is compatible text-generation API.
 Do not disable network protections on a public deployment just to connect it.
 - Use the direct API endpoint, preferably HTTPS.
 Translation requests reject redirects.
 Avoid query-string-based URLs in this version and follow the provider's documented base-path format.
 - Connection testing checks basic reachability/authentication/model response; it does not prove that the model will produce valid JSON for every translation batch.
 - A different provider is an alternative access route, not a guarantee of free usage, unlimited quota, or exemption from that provider's policies.